 P1 :: Grassroots Transitions – Prefiguring Sustainability

 Since the second wave of grassroots environmentalism emerged in Western societies in the 1970s, environmentalists have pursued grassroots initiatives in a way that prefigures what a sustainable society would be like in practice.
-This research will explore the dynamics of associational activity directed at sustainability and examine the complex relationship between formal governmental systems and social movement initiatives.
-It will do this through exploring traditions of small scale sustainability initiatives and the contested meanings to local community members and environmental activists.
+This research explores the dynamics of associational activity directed at sustainability and examine the complex relationship between formal governmental systems and social movement initiatives.
+It does this through exploring traditions of small scale sustainability initiatives and the contested meanings to local community members and environmental activists.
 Prefiguration here is taken to refer to experimentation and creation of alternative social norms or ‘conduct’, and their diffusion.
-We will explore these issues in a range of place based communities recognising the wide range of current community activities (Transition Town Movements, community energy, waste management, city farms etc).
+We explore these issues in a range of place based communities recognising the wide range of current community activities (Transition Town Movements, community energy, waste management, city farms etc).
 In recent years these ‘prefigurative projects’ have often been closely connected to public institutions through funding and collaborative planning and community engagement.
 This necessary engagement with the state has been the source of dilemmas and tensions within activist communities.
-The research will use qualitative methods (archival work, semi-structured interviews and observation) and social network analysis to map relations between grassroots groups, other parts of civil society and political bodies.
+The research is using qualitative methods (archival work, semi-structured interviews and observation) and social network analysis to map relations between grassroots groups, other parts of civil society and political bodies.